vishalvarshney93/bse-backfill/FILINGFORGE_POC.md

   screening require deterministic XBRL/feed ingestion into Azure SQL.
 LLM extraction is evidence for narrative research, not the numeric source of truth.

+## Troubleshooting

+### `AADSTS700024: Client assertion is not within its valid time range`

+Use the current two-phase workflow.
+Older workflow versions authenticated to Azure before downloading hundreds of filings, so the OIDC assertion had expired before the Python SDK first requested a Storage token.
+No secret changes are required.
+Re-run the workflow after updating both `filingforge-poc.yml` and `filingforge_poc.py`.

+The current workflow also runs a frontloaded preflight before FilingForge.
+A misconfigured account, expired/invalid OIDC setup, missing data-plane role, bad NVIDIA key, or unavailable model now fails before the long download starts.

+GitHub-hosted runners are ephemeral, so a failed run's downloaded files are not available to a later run.
+The first retry must download them again.
+Subsequent successful production work will add remote-manifest-aware incremental pulls.

 ## Next build phase